ToGe3688/ioBroker.ai-toolbox/README.md

 #### Vision/Image Requests

 If you have enabled vision/image requests, you can use `Tools.$YourToolName.image_url` to set an image URL or local file path for the tool to analyze.
-The image will be send when you set the state of the `Tools.$YourToolName.text_request` datapoint.
+The image will be included in the request when you set the state of the `Tools.$YourToolName.text_request` datapoint.

-Note: As the image gets converted to a base64 string you can also use a local url or file path that ioBroker can access.
+Note: You can use a local url (e.g. in your local network http://192.168.178.1/image.jpg) or file path (where ioBroker has permission to read the files e.g. /opt/iobroker/iobroker-data/telegram_0/photo/image.jpg).
+The adapter converts the image to a base64 string and includes it in the request.

-### Script Integration (`sendTo`)
+## Script Integration (`sendTo`)

 You can interact programmatically using the `sendTo` function: